 Three basic parts make up a planetary gear set:

 A planetary gearbox consists of three parts that create a stage.
 There are double and triple stages available for greater ratios.
-An planetary gearbox can be powered by hydraulic motors, electric motors, diesel or petrol engines.
+A planetary gearbox can be powered by hydraulic motors, electric motors, diesel, or petrol engines.